Horton Plains National Park, Sri Lanka

 The Horton plains national park is one of the last remaining primaeval cloud forests in Sri Lanka.
 Most Fauna and flora species discovered at Horton plains are endemic to Horton plains national park.
 A large number of vertebrates found in the Horton plains

-The Horton plains national park better known as hill country wonderland is considered to be one of the most important forest reserves in Sri Lanka (about Sri Lanka).
+The Horton plains national park better known as hill country wonderland is considered to be one of the best places for Sri Lanka safari and one of the most important forest reserves in Sri Lanka (about Sri Lanka).
 It is recognized as one of the biological hot spots in Sri Lanka due to its very high biodiversity.
 The Horton plains national park is situated in the central part of the country towards the southern end of the central mountain range.
 Apart from its biodiversity Horton plains national park also pals a major role as a catchment area in the hill country of Sri Lanka.
 It feeds many rivers including 3 major rivers the Mahaweli, Kelani, and Walawe.

 Being one of the last remaining mountain forests that lies at the elevation of 2300 meters above sea level, it has a very strange atmosphere and beauty unique to the reserve.
 Many species of endemic fauna and flora of the wet zone forests can be seen in Horton Plains.
 This biodiversity hotspot is part of most Sri Lanka nature tour packages.